johnsie/johnsie/README.md

 - Any collobration work
 - Coding book clubs
-- Coffee chats about software and technology (See contact details)
+- Coffee chats about software and technology (See contact details) either online or in person

 ## Skills: